shreshth12/FlaskBlog/README.md

 Day - 7) Completed the account update page.
 Now you can change your username and email, as well as your profile picture after you have created your account.

 Day - 8) Completed the CRUD funtionality of the web application.
 Now you can update, create or delete the post you made.
 I learned about bootstrab model and how to update and delete from a sqlite database

+Day - 9) Added pagination to the application.
+Now every single page on the website shows 5 posts and you can nagivate to the next page by clicking on buttons on the bottom.

+AT THIS POINT THE PROJECT IS ALMOST COMPLETE or Completed and ready to be hosted.